vdbogdanov/ansible/README.md

 # ansible-roles

-This repository contains ansible roles for automating server configuring and service deployment by Docker Compose.
+This repository contains ansible automations for server configuring and service deployment.

 ## Table of Contents